giathyex/Nand2Tetris-P6-Python-ft-Winform/README.md

 # Nand2Tetris-P6-Python-ft-Winform
 A Winform C++ GUI for a Python assembler for HACK machine

-N2T: Source code for the Winform GUI \n
+N2T: Source code for the Winform GUI /n
 PythonAssembler: Source code for the assembler

 How to use: